e-money/em-ledger/docs/market.md

 | Sell | Source Denom | Destination Denom | Destination Amount / Source Amount |

 As the *destination* amount is fixed, less than *source* amount of tokens will be paid if a better price exist in the market.
 Having the *destination* amount fixed is useful for payments where a fixed amount of foreign currency needs to be delivered.

-## Order Data

-An order consists of the following data:

-* Owner: a `AccAddress` which will be used for settlement and order modifications.
-* OrderId: a `uint64` assigned by the market module, monotonically increasing.
-* ClientOrderId: a `string` assigned by owner, which must not be a duplicate of an existing order.
-* Source: a `Coin` representing the desired amount of tokens to sell.
-* SourceFilled: `Int` that tracks the sold amount so far.
-* SourceRemaining: a `Int` that is adjusted with *SourceFilled* and if the owner account balance change.
-* Destination: a `Coin` representing the minimum amount of tokens to buy.
-* DestinationFilled: `Int` that tracks the bought amount so far.
-* Price: a `Dec` calculated as *Destination* / *Source*.

 ## Features